-Adjusting the display screen brightness to the current environment has several benefits.
-The most important ones are a better display quality in that environment, say a dimmed screen at night to avoid to bright screens, and the positive impact a dimmed screen has on the battery of mobile devices.
+Adjusting the brightness of the screen to the current environment has several benefits.
+The most important ones are a better display quality in the environment you are in, say a dimmed screen at night to avoid too bright screens, and a positive impact a dimmed screen has on the battery of mobile devices.

-Most laptops come with programs that offer to change the display screen brightness, but many of those programs are everything but lightweight, and some seem to have been developed a long time ago.
+Most laptops come with programs that offer settings to change the display screen brightness, but many of those programs are everything but lightweight, and some seem to have been developed a long time ago which shows in the interface but also functionality and compatibility.

 DimScreen is a portable alternative by Donation Coder’s busiest member Skrommel.